Azure/bicep-registry-modules/avm/res/app/container-app/README.md

 ### Parameter: `workloadProfileName`

-Workload profile type to pin for container app execution.
+Workload profile name to pin for container app execution.

 - Required: No
 - Type: string